Digital dentistry is enabling dentists to predict restorative outcomes before starting a case.

 With a limited budget, we discussed orthodontics, an implant, and some minor composite bonding to fit his goal.
 The next step was to see if it was possible.
 That is where digital dentistry, specifically Invisalign, is a helpful tool to predict the end result and confirm the treatment plan …

-Keep an eye out for Part 2 of this series, which will be posted on the Gold Dust Dental Lab blog!
+For Part 2 of this series, visit the Gold Dust Dental Lab blog!